-Investment restriction Deviation Investment of at least 51% of the fund assets in eq- Other investment focus, e.g., investment in equity uities and equity-equivalent securities issued by funds with a deviating investment focus, bond companies which are headquartered or mainly ac- funds, money market funds, mixed funds and/or detive in Asia. rivative funds Limitation of investment in money market instru- Different rule, or no limitation ments to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund Extended issuer limit (more than 35% of the fund assets) for investment in securities and money mar- assets) for investment in securities and money market instruments of certain issuers (sovereigns, re- ket instruments of certain issuers (sovereigns, regional authorities, international organizations) gional authorities, international organizations) Derivative instruments may be purchased as part of Different rule, or no limitation the investment strategy for up to 20% of the fund assets and for hedging purposes.
-Sight deposits and deposits at notice may be pur- Different rule, or no limitation chased for up to 49% of the fund assets.
+- Investment restriction Deviation Investment of at least 51% of the fund assets in units in Other investment focus, e.g., investment in equity securities (equities, bonds) and/or units in investment funds, bond funds, money market funds, mixed funds investing in commodities-related investments (e.g. funds and/or derivative funds. oil, gold, aluminum etc.) in particular.
+Limitation of investment in money market instruments Different rule, or no limitation to up to 49% of the fund assets No extended issuer limit (more than 35% of the fund as- Extended issuer limit (more than 35% of the fund assets) for investment in securities and money market in- sets) for investment in securities and money market struments of certain issuers (sovereigns, regional au- instruments of certain issuers (sovereigns, regional thorities, international organizations) authorities, international organizations) The purchase of not fully paid-in securities / money mar- Different rule, or no limitation ket instruments for up to 10% of the fund assets Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 49% of the fund assets (calculation based on market prices) and for hedging purposes.
+The overall risk for derivative instruments which are not Different rule held for hedging purposes is limited to 100% of the over- all net value of the fund assets.
+Sight deposits and deposits at notice may be purchased Different rule, or no limitation for up to 49% of the fund assets.
 No repurchase agreements are currently in force.
 Repurchase agreements may be used.
-Securities lending transactions may be used for up Different rule, or no limitation to 30% of the fund assets.
+Securities lending transactions may be used for up to Different rule, or no limitation 30% of the fund assets.